 SBA 504 loan fees: The basics

 Most business loans include some fees and SBA 504 loans are no different.
-Some of the fees are one-time charges that you may need to pay upfront, during the underwriting process, or at closing.
-These one-time fees include an application fee and a commitment fee that a lender is allowed to charge, based on SBA guidelines.
-Other fees can be rolled into the loan and paid over the life of the loan, such as administrative costs that are financed into the loan.
+These fees can include one-time charges that you may need to pay upfront, during the underwriting process, or at closing.
+Other fees are rolled into the loan total and paid over the life of the loan.

-Before we break down the fees associated with an SBA 504 deal, here’s some information about SBA 504 loans that can help you understand several of the terms:
+Before we break down the fees for an SBA 504 deal, here’s some information about SBA 504 loans that can help you understand several of the terms:

-- SBA 504 loans include owner equity (10%), a bank loan (50%) and funding from a certified community development corporation, also known as a CDC (40%).
+- An SBA 504 project is made up of three components: owner equity (typically 10% of the project costs), a bank loan (50%) and funding from a Certified Development Corporation, also known as a CDC (40%).

-- When you go to your personal or commercial bank, you’re able to deposit and withdraw funds; banks can also directly loan you money.
-CDCs aren’t banks and don’t hold funds so when loans are made through CDCs, the portion that they provide is raised through other means, such as a “debenture” or a bond.
+- When you go to your personal or commercial bank, you’re able to deposit and withdraw funds.
+Banks can also lend you the money directly.
+CDCs aren’t banks and don’t hold funds.
+When loans are made through CDCs, the portion that they provide is raised through other means, such as a “debenture” or a bond sale.

-- When you apply for an SBA 504 loan, you’re provided with a “net debenture” amount.
-This amount is the total amount that a CDC will provide for your loan.
+- When you apply for an SBA 504 loan, you’re given a “net debenture” amount.
+This is the total amount that a CDC will provide for your loan.

-- You’ll also be provided with a “gross debenture” amount, which is higher than the “net debenture.”
-This amount is the amount that the CDC will provide plus any fees that are rolled into the net debenture.
+- You’ll also be given a “gross debenture” amount, which is higher than the “net debenture.”
+This is the amount that the CDC will provide plus the SBA administrative costs.

 For SBA 504 loans through a CDC and a partnering bank, borrowers may also be charged: